By Andrew Caulfield

 The comparisons continued during their racing careers, as both father and son triumphed in the Florida Derby and both landed one of the highly coveted prizes on Breeders’ Cup Day.
 The similarities have extended to their stallion careers.
 Both made a spectacular start, with a pair of first-crop G1 winners featuring a Breeders’ Cup winner.
 Unbridled ended up with an outstanding total of three Breeders’ Cup winners, thanks to the two-year-olds Unbridled’s Song, Anees and Halfbridled, and now Unbridled’s Song has matched his sire's total, thanks to the victories of his daughters Unbridled Elaine and Unrivaled Belle in the Ladies' Classic and of his son Midshipman in the Juvenile.

-Unbridled’s Song’s extensive team of stakes winners in 2008 provided a perfect illustration of his versatility as a stallion.
-There were two-, three-, four- and five-year-olds among his magnificent total of eight Graded winners.
-Their stakes victories came over distances ranging from 5½ furlongs to 1 5/8 miles and they won G1s on all types of surface – dirt, synthetic and turf.
-In other words, Unbridled’s Song can provide pretty much whatever you require, and FIRST DEFENCE’s background suggests he too will prove very versatile.
+Unbridled’s Song’s extensive team of stakes winners shows his versatility as a stallion.
+Their stakes victories have come over a wide range of distances and on all types of surfaces – dirt, synthetic and turf.
+In other words, Unbridled’s Song could provide pretty much whatever you required, and FIRST DEFENCE’s background suggests he too will prove very versatile.
 Whereas he was very fast, his close relative Empire Maker won the Belmont Stakes.
 Indeed, with his exceptional bloodlines, FIRST DEFENCE is well qualified to develop into the next major stallion from this important male line.
+He has gotten off to the very best start - siring Eclipse Champion and five time Gr.1 winner Close Hatches from his first crop.

 By Andrew Caulfield